H4rliquinn/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-1. Block will drop the next item to the next line while inline won't.
-2. Blocks can be sized and positioned while inline just holds the content usually to style or add functionality to it.
+ First, Block will drop the next item to the next line while inline won't.
+Also, Blocks can be sized and positioned while inline just holds the content usually to style or add functionality to it.

 3. What are the 4 areas of the box model?